justiny7/painterly/README.md

 3. Access Painterly in the N-panel (press N)

 ### Quick Start Guide
+1. Open Blender (from command line is recommended for progress logs)
-1. Select your 3D model
+2. Select your 3D model
-2. Open Painterly panel (N-panel)
+3. Open Painterly panel (N-panel)
-3. Choose a preset or adjust parameters
+4. Choose a preset or adjust parameters
-4. Click "Apply" to generate effect
+5. Click "Apply" to generate effect
+6. In Shading tab, create normal map + Image texture blocks and connect to Principle BSDF (or replace existing normal map with generated map)
-5. Fine-tune as needed
+7. Fine-tune as needed

 ## ⚙️ Parameter Guide